Country

 01.02.2023 - 31.01.2025

-The aim of the project is to support the transition from informal, fuelwood-related sources of income to other, formal sources of income, thus compensating for the loss of informal sources of income caused by the new framework for Sustainable Forest Management (SFM).
-This should result in the communities in the affected regions of Georgia becoming economically stronger and more resilient.
+The aim of the project is to support the transition from informal, firewood-related income sources to other formal income sources, thereby compensating for the loss of informal incomes caused by the new framework for sustainable forest management (SFM).
+This is intended to economically strengthen and make the communities in the affected regions of Georgia more resilient.

 Tasks